 - General Education Requirements – Certain general education requirements are well suited for fulfillment through studying abroad, such as the language requirement.
 Most students who study abroad successfully fulfill part or all of their language requirement by getting the language course(s) approved by the chair of Department of Modern Languages and Literatures.
 Other general education requirements may be fulfilled through study abroad, but each one has its own set of procedures and deadlines for approval.
 Always consult the Undergraduate Academic Catalog to learn what all of your general education requirements are.

-- Experiential Learning and Global Inquiry – These general education requirements can be fulfilled by any education abroad program by submitting a contract prior to departure.
+- Beyond the Classroom and Diverse and Global Perspectives – These general education requirements can be fulfilled by any education abroad program by submitting a contract prior to departure.
 Only one of the two requirements can be fulfilled by a single education abroad program.

 - Speaking Intensive and Writing Intensive – Students may request to have a study abroad course fulfill the Speaking Intensive or Writing Intensive requirement.
 Prior to going abroad, students should understand what is required to fulfill each of these requirements by contacting the Director of Speaking Intensive Program, Dr. Anand Rao, or the Director of Writing Intensive Program, Dr. Gwen Hale.
 Upon return, you must submit the Request for Re-Evaluation of Transfer Credit form to the director of the appropriate program.